brady-billeisen/text-editor/README.md

 ## Installation
 To install the application, clone the repository and run `npm install` or `npm i` to install the required dependencies.

 To install JATE as a desktop app, click the "Install" button within the application or click the install button within the address bar.
-This will create a desktop icon, allowing you to launch the web app as a standalone application.

 ## Usage
 To start the JATE application, run the command `npm run start` from the root directory